Vinayak1080/password-strenght-checker-CODTECH-TASK1.github.io/README.md

 Key Features:
 Password Analysis:

-Length: Assesses whether the password meets minimum length requirements.
+Length: Assesses whether the password meets minimum ength requirements.
 Complexity: Evaluates the inclusion of uppercase letters, lowercase letters, numbers, and special characters.
 Uniqueness: Detects commonly used or predictable patterns, such as dictionary words or sequences.
 Strength Metrics: